kbali1/cse15l-lab-reports/LabReport3.md

 ### 1. grep -i string filename
 https://www.thegeekstuff.com/2009/03/15-practical-unix-grep-command-examples/

 This grep commandline is case insensitive and searches for strings that match the string.
 It then returns the lines in the file the string is in.
+If you want to find the lines that cotani a word and do not care if it is capitalized or not, then use `grep -i`.

     $ grep "THAT" pmed.0020281.txt